-I originally composed this piece as a simple children’s song.
-The transliterated word Cooee comes from the Dharug Aboriginal language, the First Contact Australian Aboriginal language of the place the English renamed Sydney.
+I originally composed Kaouwi Two Children Cooee as a simple children’s song.
+The transliterated word Cooee comes from the Dharug Aboriginal language, the First Contact Australian Aboriginal language of the place the English renamed Sydney, the Country of the Dharug-speaking Gadigal clan of the Eora Nation.
 Soon after the English landed in 1788, many words of this language were written down by Lt.
-William Dawes, as taught to him by Patyegarang.
+William Dawes, as taught to him by a native woman, Patyegarang.
 In his notebooks, Lt.
 Dawes recorded the word Cooee as Kaouwi, and he also recorded Patyegarang’s spoken words “Ngabi bena ngala maru!
 Dyela tienmille ngyela!” meaning “Come here!
 Come near!
 Come and play with me!”
-Dharug composer Dr. Christopher Sainsbury, my composition Supervisor at the Australian National School of Music, gave me permission to use these words as the lyrics of Kaouwi Two Children Cooee, after I sought his advice.
+Dharug composer Dr. Christopher Sainsbury, my Dharug composition Supervisor at the Australian National School of Music, gave me permission to use these words as the lyrics of Kaouwi Two Children Cooee, after I sought his advice.

 The first sketches of Kaouwi Two Children Cooee were a series of imitative triadic echoes.
 I developed this idea in workshops with The Song Company.
-The music was also. influenced by an image of an Australian Aboriginal boy holding hands with an English boy, that British Governors used to persuade Aboriginal people to surrender.
+The music was also influenced by an image of an Australian Aboriginal boy holding hands with an English boy, that British Governors used to persuade Aboriginal people to surrender.
 No one surrendered, but I express the hope of future agreements and enduring friendships, in this music.